Prichard City Council.

 The Commission meets at Government Plaza, 205 Government Street, in the ground-level Auditorium, and livestreams on YouTube (@mobilecountyal).
 Its cycle is a Thursday Conference (agenda-setting), then a Monday voting Meeting, at 10:00 a.m., with agendas posting a few days before each Conference through the county's meetings portal.2,3

 A data-center abatement or infrastructure item would surface first on a Conference agenda; that is the early warning.
 A June 22, 2026 industrial-park designation petition has already been heard.
-The next regular meeting is Tuesday, July 28, at 9:30 a.m. (rescheduled from Monday, July 27).2,3
+At the July 13 voting meeting, residents opposing the Calvert project filled public comment and presented a petition with more than 360 signatures asking for a delay; no Beacon item was on the agenda, and commissioners took no action, restating that the county has no zoning authority over the site.
+The next regular meeting is Tuesday, July 28, at 9:30 a.m. (rescheduled from Monday, July 27).2,3,4

 The Alabama Open Meetings Act, and why to watch weekly.